Hane1212/DSA07_MVP/README.md

 - Fetch real-time crop prices (Agmarknet API - India)
 - Estimate total yield (kg) and market revenue (₹)

+### Enhanced Analysis
+---
 ## Compare page
+The Compare Model page lets users view the performance of different YOLO versions (v9, v10m,v10l,RCNN) side by side.
+It shows key metrics like accuracy, precision, and  recall, making it easier to choose the right model for specific needs.
+Users can upload an image and instantly compare how each model detects fruits, including confidence scores and bounding boxes.
+After comparison, users can download the results for both images with detections and the summary report.

 ---